cosmos/cosmos-sdk/docs/core/encoding.md

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc4/x/auth/tx/encoder.go

-Please also refer to [ADR-020](../architecture/adr-020-protobuf-transaction-encoding.md) on the details of how a transaction is encoded.
+See [ADR-020](../architecture/adr-020-protobuf-transaction-encoding.md) for details of how a transaction is encoded.

 ### Interface Encoding and Usage of `Any`s